HEaslea/SDE_Notes/GENERAL/C++ Implicit Deduction Guides.md

 #### Key To Remember
 When we are writing our own libraries, we might query whether we want to allow the fact that we can use just constructors to deduce the template types.
 We might have to consider, for each constructor, whether we want to offer it as a source for implicit deduction guides.
-Otherwise you have to do some weird shit in order to avoid it.
+Otherwise you have to do some weird stuff in order to avoid it.
 Beware of silent productions of misbehaving instantiations.
 #### Injected Class Names